-This unit is primarily aimed at students in grades 3 and 4 (8-10 year olds).
+This learning material is a follow-up to the german MobileKids brochure (ISBN 978-3-942406-25-3).
+The content and further informations are available on: www.mobilekids.net This unit is primarily aimed at students in grades 3 and 4 (8-10 year olds).
 Before the students actually put the relevant traffic rules into practice, they are prepared for road traffic in this teaching unit through motor skills exercises and practical bicycle training.